anttijuu/SetDemo/README.md

 Koska näitä taustatietoja joukko-opista ei enää opiskelijoilla tyypillisesti ole, siksi tämä perusoppimateriaali ja demo aiheesta.
 Joukko-opin perusteiden hallinta todennäköisesti auttaa ymmärtämään paitsi ehto- ja toistorakenteiden loogisia ehtoja, myös ymmärtämään tietojoukkoja, niiden toimintaa ja toteutusta.

-Joukko oppi on olennainen osa tietojenkäsittelyä, englanninkielisestä [wikipedia-artikkelista](https://en.wikipedia.org/wiki/Set_theory), koska sekä boolen algebra että logiikka liittyvät joukko-oppiin:
+Joukko oppi on olennainen osa tietojenkäsittelyä.
+Esimerkiksi  englanninkielisessä [wikipedia-artikkelissa](https://en.wikipedia.org/wiki/Set_theory), todetaan:

 > Set theory is used to introduce students to logical operators (NOT, AND, OR), and semantic or rule description [...] of sets (e.g. "months starting with the letter A"), which may be useful when learning computer programming, since Boolean logic is used in various programming languages.
 Likewise, sets and other collection-like objects, such as multisets and lists, are common datatypes in computer science and programming.